becauro/ReactNative_CRUD_SQLite/readme.md

 However I developed it under second way (React Native CLI).

 So, in order to be able to build the app, make sure to follow the React Native [documentation](https://reactnative.dev/docs/environment-setup#development-os) step-by-step for React Native CLI mode (Not Expo way) according your Operation System (macOS, Windows or GNU/Linux).

+### NOTE about Expo

+if youŕe used with Expo, try adapat the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation and MAYBE [this one ](https://docs.expo.dev/bare/exploring-bare-workflow/) if you wish to use Expo code directly into Android Studio Emulator or Device.

+PS: I've not tested it yet.
+I am just giving you what documentation says!

 ### NOTE about Install Nodejs